markkrijgsman/flexible-immutability/README.md

 Take note of the following things:
 - I'm using `@NonNull` on fields to mark properties required for Lombok.
 These cannot go on the constructor.
 - I'm using `@JsonProperty` on constructor parameters to mark properties required for Jackson.
 These cannot go on the fields.
+- I'm using `@JsonCreator` on the constructor to indicate that this particular constructor needs to be used for deserialization.
 - `@JsonIgnore` is required in order to avoid serializing the `isAdult()` method.
 - I'm using `@Getter` only and do not need `@NoArgsConstructor` or `@AllArgsConstructor`, which would take away from an immutable data model.
 - I'm using `@SuperBuilder` to let Lombok generate a builder which will be the only way of instantiating my data class.